 At the lakefront Henry Maier Festival Park, there's cannoli-eating and pizza-making contests, celebrity chefs, a bocce ball tournament, parades at 5 p.m.
 Saturday and Sunday, nightly fireworks and music and dance on five stages and an opera tent.

-It's the 52nd year of this friendly, authentic, very fun and very large festival of Scandinavian culture.
-The parade, one of the region's best, is at 10:30 a.m.
+It's the 52nd year of this friendly, authentic and very large festival of Scandinavian culture.
+It features a Viking encampment, kids' games, artisan demonstrations, lutefisk-eating and Nordic rock-throwing contests and a big parade at 10:30 a.m.
 Saturday.

 Look for dachshunds, dirndls and lots of oompah music at this big party at Henry Maier Festival Park on Lake Michigan.

 This Manitoba prairie town celebrates its heritage with pavilions representing 44 nationalities, offering music, dance and food at many venues.